Sunny Cove Chef

 Chanterelle Mushroom galette

-Last week, my girlfriend Diane surprised me with a bag of chanterelles she found on her mountain in Corralitos.
-Corralitos is in Santa Cruz County’s southern region.
-This idyllic area, known for its orchards and redwood-covered hillsides, is a tranquil place to enjoy the countryside.
+Last week, my girlfriend Diane surprised me with a bag of chanterelles she found on a mountain in Corralitos.
+Corralitos is in the southern part of Santa Cruz County.
+It’s an idyllic area known for its orchards and tree-covered hillsides, a peaceful place to enjoy the countryside.

 Chanterelle Mushroom galette